Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Methodology

-This best-ranked candidate, $A_{0, \text{best}}^{(t)}$, is then used in place of the original prediction $\hat{A}_0^{(t)}$ to compute the posterior distribution $q(A_{t-1}|A_t, A_{0, \text{best}}^{(t)})$ for sampling the next state $A_{t-1}$.
 This procedure directly injects task-specific performance objectives into the generative trajectory, guiding the synthesis towards topologies that are optimized for the given task.
 The effectiveness of this guidance is directly tied to the fidelity of the surrogate model $\mathcal{P}_{\phi^*}$.
 In Appendix~\ref{sec:theoretical_justification}, we formally bound the performance gap of the resulting topology as a function of the surrogate's approximation error (Theorem~\ref{thm:perf_gap}).